 - Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - Forest resources on the Property.
-Forest resources consist of mid-elevation Sierra Nevada oak woodland and annual grassland forest type and riparian vegetation that provide habitat for wildlife and fisheries. - The scenic viewshed of the Property in keeping with the surrounding environment, providing a forested landscape and open grassland visible to passersby on the nearby roads, as well as views of the waterbodies on the Property. - Outdoor recreation such as camping, swimming, boating, sightseeing, water sports, fishing and hiking. - Identified historical and cultural values, to the extent they are protected by state and federal law.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - The scenic viewshed of the Property in keeping with the surrounding environment, providing an open grassland visible to passersby from nearby roads and highways. - Outdoor recreation. - Identified historical and cultural values, to the extent they are protected by state and federal law, including artifacts related to Native American uses. - Agricultural values, including grazing.